123jimin/kle/README.md

 # KLE
-KLE (KShootMania Lane Effector) is a program made by JiminP (@123jimin) to simplify adding lane zoom effects to KShootMania charts.
+KLE (KSH Lane Effector) is a program made by JiminP (@123jimin) to simplify adding lane visual effects to `.ksh` charts.

-Currently this program is in "pre-alpha" stage, where everything is subject to change, subject to break, and made using duct tapes.

 ## Security Warning
 Currently this program uses JavaScript's `eval` to evaluate expressions, and `; import` command can import any file in the system.